raygun101/MarkupKit/README.md

 ## LMTableView and LMTableViewCell
 The `LMTableView` and `LMTableViewCell` classes facilitate the declaration of a table view's content in markup. `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections.
 It is configured to use self-sizing cells by default. `LMTableViewCell` is a subclass of `UITableViewCell` that provides a vehicle for custom cell content.
 It automatically applies constraints to its content to enable self-sizing behavior.

-MarkupKit also provides extensions to the standard `UITableView` and `UITableViewCell` classes that allow them to be used in markup.
-These are discussed in more detail in a later section.
+MarkupKit also provides extensions to the standard `UITableViewCell` classes that allows it to be used in markup.
+This is discussed in more detail in a later section.

 ### LMTableView
 The `LMTableView` class supports the definition of statically defined table content.
 It defines the following factory methods, which are used to create new table view instances in markup: